Skip to content

 Requirement Notes

-Microsoft Fabric Workspace With at least one Fabric Warehouse or Lakehouse SQL Endpoint
+Microsoft Fabric Workspace With at least one Fabric Warehouse or SQL Analytics Endpoint

 Fabric Notebook The advisors run inside a Fabric Spark notebook

-Warehouse / SQL Endpoint access The identity running the notebook (your Entra ID / service principal) must have at least Read access on the target Warehouse / SQL Endpoint
+Warehouse / SQL Analytics Endpoint access The identity running the notebook (your Entra ID / service principal) must have at least Read access on the target Warehouse / SQL Analytics Endpoint

-Same tenant The target Warehouse / SQL Endpoint must be in the same Fabric tenant
+Same tenant The target Warehouse / SQL Analytics Endpoint must be in the same Fabric tenant

-A Lakehouse is only required if you plan to upload the .whl file to the Lakehouse Files section.
+A Lakehouse is only required if you plan to upload the .whl file to the Lakehouse Files section or save the report.
 The Microsoft Fabric Data Warehouse connector is pre-installed in the Fabric Spark runtime, and Query Insights is enabled by default on every Fabric Warehouse.

 Installing in Fabric